Uber Reaches Settlement With Family Of Arizona Woman Killed By Driverless Car

 KJZZ's Jimmy Jenkins says that earlier this week Arizona Gov. Doug Ducey instructed the Department of Transportation to suspend Uber's ability to test driverless cars on public roadways in Arizona.

 Uber says it has halted testing while it works with the police and federal officials to learn more about the crash.
-The National Transportation Safety Board says its investigation into the incident will take 12 to 14 months.
+The National Transportation Safety Board says its investigation will take 12 to 14 months.